WKG-Software-GmbH/wkg-base/README.md

 ---

-`Wkg` is a company-internal library providing reusable components and utilities for the development of any .NET project.
+`Wkg` is a company-internal library providing reusable components and utilities for the development of any .NET application in our projects.
 Its core features include QoS-aware task scheduling, lightweight logging, and a set of reflection, threading, and performance utilities.

+As part of our commitment to open-source software, we are making this library available to the public under the GNU General Public License v3.0.
+We hope that it will be useful to other developers and that the community will contribute to its further development.

 ## Installation